“Soul of a Nation: Art in the Age of Black Power” Virtual Programs

 Interviews and rare archival footage chronicle John Lewis’s 60-plus years of social activism and legislative action on civil rights, voting rights, gun control, health-care reform, and immigration.
 Streaming through August 30

 • Ella Fitzgerald: Just One of Those Things

 (Directed by Leslie Woodhead, 2019, 89 min.)

 Tracing the story of Ella Fitzgerald’s life, this documentary explores how her music became a soundtrack for a tumultuous century, beginning with a 1934 talent contest at the Apollo Theater in Harlem.
 Streaming through August 30

 (Directed by Charles Burnett, 1978, 80 min.)

 Featuring an extraordinary soundtrack and heralding the “L.A.
-Rebellion” filmmakers at UCLA, this groundbreaking drama follows a sensitive dreamer (Houston-born Henry Gayle Sanders) who is fatigued by his job at a slaughterhouse.
+Rebellion” filmmakers at UCLA, this groundbreaking drama follows a sensitive dreamer (Houston-born Henry Gayle Sanders) who is exhausted by his job at a slaughterhouse.
 Preceded by When It Rains (Directed by Charles Burnett 1995, 13 min.)
-A musician spends New Year’s Day trying to help his friend pay the rent.
+A musician spends New Year’s Day trying to help his friend pay rent.
+Streaming through August 30

 • Cane River